 Option 2: Go direct (DI + amp sim)

 Plug the guitar into your interface’s instrument (Hi-Z) input and use an amp-simulator plugin in your DAW.
 It’s quiet, repeatable, neighbour-friendly, and you can change the ‘amp’ after recording.
 Modern sims sound excellent.
-See setting up your interface for the Hi-Z input.
+See setting up your interface for the Hi-Z input, and our guide to recording guitar without an amp if you’re going fully direct.

 Get your levels and tone right